k21971/CrecelleHack/doc/variantfixes.md

 - Monsters can intentionally throw potions to trigger alchemical blasts.
 - Monsters can seek out and put on eyewear.
+- Monsters can wear amulets of change in order to change genders.

 ## New Monsters
 - Salt Golem